UnknownHiker/unraid-template-kitchenowl/README.md

 - Persistent Volume /data (includes Database)
 - Specify Host Port
 - Optional Variable for Frontend Url (needs separate kitchenowl-web container, not working yet)
+- Now Supports WebUI (with seperate Container KitchenOwl-Web)

 ## Planned
-- Template for the UI Container (kitchenowl-web)
+- Nginx example config

-## Installation
+## Backend Installation
-Just Install it Via Unraid Community Applications and point your Reverse Proxy to the local IP of your Server on Port 5000, or whatever Port you customized.
+- Just Install it Via Unraid Community Applications and point your Reverse Proxy to the local IP of your Server on Port 5000, or whatever Port you customized.
-Then you can connect the Mobile App with your Domain.
+- Then you can connect the Mobile App with your Domain.

+- If you also want to use the WebUI, change the Parameter FRONT_URL from localhost (under more settings) to the local IP + Port where the KitchenOwl-Web Container is / will be running.
+This can be also changed later.

+## Web UI Installation
+- Install KitchenOwl-Web from Community Applications
+- Make sure to Change BACK_URL from localhost to the local IP + Port of your Server where the KitchenOwl Container is running.

+## Example NGINX configuration
+- coming soon.

 ## Improvements
 Feel free to open a Issue, an ill try to improve it when i have time. :)